awsdocs/amazon-eks-user-guide/doc_source/managing-coredns.md

        -o=jsonpath='{$.spec.template.spec.containers[:1].image}'
    ```

-1. If you're updating to CoreDNS 1\.8\.3, you need to add the `endpointslices` permission to the `system:coredns` Kubernetes `clusterrole`\.
+1. If you're updating to CoreDNS 1\.8\.3 or later, you need to add the `endpointslices` permission to the `system:coredns` Kubernetes `clusterrole`\.

    ```
    kubectl edit clusterrole system:coredns -n kube-system
    ```

-   Add the following lines under the existing permissions lines in the file\.
+   Add the following lines under the existing permissions lines in the `rules` section of the file\.

    ```
    ...